Genesis: Our Modern Human Origin Story

 Abraham's father 'lived beyond the Euphrates River' is in reference to him being from Sumer, where we now know there actually were people known as Sumerians who actually did worship other gods.

 According to their stories, these gods actually interacted with them, actually lived in the temples found at the center of each Sumerian city, and in many cases actually procreated with mortal humans, spawning demigods.
 Gilgamesh, famous for being the first hero of one of the first pieces of literature ever written, was a demi-god.
-It actually makes sense, if we allow ourselves to consider it, that if there were beings who lived for centuries, who then began intermingling with mortal humans, that the lifespans of these bloodlines would most likely gradually decline as described.

 So, if beings like Adam and Eve and his family actually existed at one time, were actually created in an already populated region of the world, then they would seem god-like to mortal humans.
-They'd most certainly have an impact.
-An impact that very closely resembles what we actually see.
+They'd most certainly have an impact that very closely resembles what we actually see.